Stockdale, Kansas – Under Tuttle Lake

 Stockdale, Kansas Railroad Sign

-Stockdale, Kansas was located at the junction of Mill Creek and the Big Blue River in Grant Township of Riley County.
+Stockdale, Kansas, was located at the junction of Mill Creek and the Big Blue River in Grant Township of Riley County.

-In the early days, there was a sawmill utilizing the ample water-power.
-J. D. Sweet had a store and a blacksmith shop and when the community gained a post office on April 29, 1872, he served as the postmaster.
-In 1910, the Union Pacific Railroad ran through town.
-At that time, it had a bank, telegraph and express offices, a money order office with one rural route, and a population of 100.
+In the early days, a sawmill utilized the ample water power.
+J. D. Sweet had a store and a blacksmith shop, and when the community gained a post office on April 29, 1872, he served as the postmaster.

-©Kathy Alexander/Legends of Kansas, March 2022.
+©Kathy Alexander/Legends of Kansas, updated November 2024.

 Also See: